dreamcatcher-tech/network/Inbox/2024-09-13 1115 running deno tests inside HAL.md

 Means the complete dev environment could done on platform, rather than in a specific machine.

 So if on a plan, then the code editor would have a cached version locally, but the majority of the work would be on platform, so would be quite sensitive to network, but using the LLM would be sensitive to network too.

+If we could use reasoning to define the requirements of a particular piece, then we could generate complicated parts, like tree syncing, and other pieces, which would rely on the specs of other parts, like the backchat interface.